Check your locks and check them twice: RACQ

 - Consider installing a safe

-- Ask trusted neighbours, family or friends to regularly clear your letterbox, mow your lawn or park in your drive way to make your home look habited
+- Ask neighbours, family or friends to regularly clear your letterbox, mow your lawn or park in your drive way to make your home look habited

 - Consider a timer on lights or a radio to give your home the appearance someone is home